Legal options following marital breakdown

 Mediation

-Legal aid and advice is available from the Legal Aid Board in family law cases to people who satisfy a means test and whose case is considered to have merit.
+Legal aid and advice is available from the Legal Aid Board in family law cases to people who satisfy a means test.
 If you wish to engage the services of a solicitor privately, the Law Society of Ireland maintains a list of solicitors in Ireland.

 FLAC is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.